tarekwasfy01/Mustatil---YOLO-AI-Model-Trainer-/README.md

 ## For Python natives:

-Download v Zip and click on the dependencies .bat.
+Download Zip and click on the dependencies .bat.
 Use Python 3.11.

 # Download the Zip Python archive here: